For more information on our nonprofit, clothing help or the food insecurity blog please call or text: (315) 399-6602

 August 2008 the death of 11-year-old Erin Maxwell sent a shockwave through Oswego County, and State Police made their arrests.
-The three people closest to the Erin Maxwell, her own family were placed in cuffs, arraigned and sent to jail.
+The three people closest to Erin Maxwell, her own family were placed in cuffs, arraigned and sent to jail.
 Facing a charge of second degree murder was Erin's stepbrother Alan Jones.
 The indictment claims he killed her by strangulation with a rope, but Erin's death certificate cites "sexual trauma" as a contributing factor.

 Also charged were Erin's father, Lindsey Maxwell and stepmother Lynn Maxwell.
 Both faced six counts of endangering the welfare of a child, accused of forcing the little girl to live in a house described as deplorable full of animals, garbage and feces with an overwhelming odor.
 The six counts were identical for both Lindsey and Lynn Maxwell and stemmed from statements from the Maxwell's and acquaintances.
 On August 29th, 2008, both are accused of locking Erin in her room which may seem more like a cage, "by means of a wooden half door which included a barrel lock as well as a screen door made of screen and chicken wire with included hook and eye locks and a latch.
 These locks were all on the outside."
-The endangerment charge claims the locks "prevented escape in the event of an emergency." they're also charged with locking Erin in her room during a family cookout on August 15th.
-The Maxwell's starved the Erin.
+The endangerment charge claims the locks "prevented escape in the event of an emergency."
+They're also charged with locking Erin in her room during a family cookout on August 15th.
+The Maxwell's starved Erin.
 "Our investigation revealed that Erin was provided only minimal amounts of food." explained Captain Lincoln, "It's also been revealed that Erin was routinely locked in a small bedroom at approximately 5:30 pm where she was to remain overnight each evening."

 The other charges on August 29th, August 15th, April 1st and February 1st, accuse the parents with forcing Erin to live in a home with "approximately 100 live cats, live chickens and birds with 20 dead kittens stored in the kitchen freezer" Police say it created an "unsanitary environment... injurious to the health and well being" of Erin.